DimitriosDalaklidhs/ProductManagement/README.md

-ProductManagement
+Product Management System

+A simple Java console application for managing companies and their products.
+Created to demonstrate IntelliJ workflow, Git usage, object-oriented programming, and basic Java development.

 Project Purpose

-Although this repository contains a basic Java application, its primary purpose is to showcase:
+This repository contains a basic Java application, but its main goal is to demonstrate:

 Confident use of IntelliJ IDEA

-Proper project structuring and package organization

-Running, testing, and debugging inside the IDE
+Proper project structure and package organization Running, testing, and debugging inside the IDE

-Setting up Git version control within IntelliJ
+Using Git version control within IntelliJ

-Creating a local repository, connecting it to GitHub, committing changes, and publishing the project directly from the IDE
+Creating a repository, committing changes, and publishing to GitHub

-The project is therefore designed to reflect real-world IDE workflow experience rather than present a large or advanced Java system.
+The project mirrors a real-world beginner development workflow.

 Features

-Add multiple companies, each with several products

-Input product details (name, code, price)

-Validate product codes (AA123456 format: 2 letters + 6 digits)

-Identify the most expensive product across all companies

-Search for products by name (case-insensitive)

-Fully console-based and simple to run
+Add multiple companies, each with multiple products Input product details such as name, code, and price Validate product codes in the format AA123456 (two letters followed by six digits) Display number of products produced by each company Find the most expensive product across all companies Search products by name (case insensitive)
+The program runs entirely in the console

 Project Structure
 ProductManagement/
  └── src/
       └── Project/
            ├── Product.java
            ├── Company.java
            └── ProductManagement.java

 How to Run
 Running in IntelliJ IDEA

 Open the project in IntelliJ IDEA

-Navigate to:
-src/Project/ProductManagement.java
+Navigate to src/Project/ProductManagement.java

-Run the main method using the green Run button
+Run the main method using the Run button

 Running in Terminal

+Compile:

 javac src/Project/*.java

+Run:

 java -cp src Project.ProductManagement

 Sample Program Output
+<details> <summary>Show Output</summary>
 === PRODUCT MANAGEMENT SYSTEM ===
 Type "exit" as company name to finish entering data.